 Those who have a degree in eCommerce can help businesses develop their own online retail efforts.
 An eCommerce consultant may be self-employed or work for a consulting firm.
 Business owners, who want to sell products or services, or promote their business online, may want to hire a consultant to provide initial guidance in setting up a business plan.
 Those with established online businesses may also want to hire a consultant to improve their current online sales and marketing efforts.

-Management analysts earned a median salary of $81,320 as of May 2015.
-While the BLS expects faster-than-average 14% job growth for consultants between 2014 and 2024, it also expects competition for these jobs to be keen, due to attractive salary potential and working conditions.
+Management analysts earned a median salary of $83,610 as of May 2018.
+While the BLS expects a much faster-than-average 14% job growth for consultants between 2018 and 2028, it also expects competition for these jobs to be keen, due to attractive salary potential and working conditions.